Breast Cancer: Warning Signs and How Do You Minimise Your Risk?

 Every part of our body is made up of different types of cells which multiply to replace old cells.
 In some cases, these cells can start multiplying uncontrollably causing a growth called a tumour.
 If these cells are normal cells, it is considered to be a benign tumour.
 However, if these cells are abnormal and do not function the way they are supposed to, they are considered to be malignant or cancer cells.

 In the case of breast cancer, the cells of breast tissue start multiplying.
 In the initial stages, this is limited to the breast tissue.
-However, in advanced cases, it can invade and start growing on tissue surrounding the breast.
+However, in advanced cases, it can invade and start growing on the tissue surrounding the breast.
 In more advanced stages, cancer spreads to the rest of the body, resulting in new tumours.
 This process is called metastasis.

 While the exact causes of breast cancer are still unknown, several risk factors have been identified through years of medical research.
 It is still unclear why some women who have no risk factors can also develop breast cancer while some women who are at very high risk never get affected.
 It is best to stay cautious and aware of warning signs, risk factors and preventive measures.

 A family history of breast cancer is a risk factor that should not be ignored.
-If any relatives in your family are affected with breast cancer, your risk of developing it is high.
+If any relatives in your family are affected by breast cancer, your risk of developing it is high.
 Today it is possible to do genetic testing to detect the presence of cancer genes.
 In such cases, preventative measures can be taken such as a mastectomy.

 Obesity is a complex condition that can result in several health complications such as heart disease, hypertension, type II diabetes etc. Being obese or overweight can also increase your chance of getting breast cancer, especially if you are post-menopause.
 In such cases, you are advised to go for breast cancer screening with a mammogram at least once a year.
 Breast cancer is easily treated if detected early.
 Hence, routine screening goes a long way in minimising the impact of breast cancer.